0x00Jeff/0x00Jeff.github.io/_posts/2020-1-3-tryhackme-wonderland-writeup.md

 after downloading the binary and opening it with binaryninja, I was able to recover the source code (you can find it [here](https://github.com/0x00Jeff/reversed_binaries/blob/master/tryhackme/teaParty.c))

-TLDR; it sets the effective user and group id to 1003, which belong the `hatter`, this way we can spawn a shell as that suer, it then prints some stuff and executes the following `bash` command using `system(3)` function
+TLDR; it sets the effective user and group id to 1003, which belong the `hatter`, this way we can spawn a shell as that user, it then prints some stuff and executes the following `bash` command using `system(3)` function

 ```bash
 /bin/echo -n \'Probably by \' && date --date=\'next hour\' -R
 ```
-you can see that `date` wasn't invoked with its absolute path, knowing this information we can make a fake `date` executable then alter the `$PATH` variable so the teaParty executes our version of the said executable
+you can see that `date` wasn't invoked with its absolute path, knowing this, we can make a fake `date` executable then alter the `$PATH` variable so the teaParty executes our version of the said executable

 ```bash
 rabbit@wonderland:/home/rabbit$ cd ../rabbit/